 - Participates in recycling programs with vendors, including toner and electronics recycling

-These efforts are consistent with MCC’s core commitment to sustainability and will align MCC headquarter operations with the Obama administration's efforts to increase energy efficiency and conservation within the federal bureaucracy.
+These efforts are consistent with MCC’s core commitment to sustainability and with aligning MCC headquarter operations with the federal government’s efforts to increase energy efficiency and conservation within the federal bureaucracy.

 - Total Executive Fleet: One (1) vehicle

 - Year of Manufacture: 2016